-- From the top menu, select Windows > Timeline. - From any of the other views, click the Add View + button and select Timeline.
+- From the top menu, select Windows > Timeline. - From any of the other views, click the Add View 🕂 button and select Timeline.

-lcon Section Description © © Enable/Disable Layer The Enable/Disable All button lets you enable or disable layers.
+lcon Section Description Enable/Disable Layer The Enable/Disable All button lets you enable or disable layers.
 Disabling a layer makes the scene behave as if it didn't exist, including when rendering the scene.
 For example: • A disabled drawing layer will be invisible. • A disabled sound layer will be mute. • A disabled peg layer will not affect the position of its child layers.
-To disable a layer, click the layer's Enable/Disable button or press D. To enable a layer, click the layer's Enable/Disable button or press A. NOTE Next to sound layers, the Enable/Disable layer button will look like this: 1.
-TIP You can enable or disable all layers by clicking on the Enable or disable all layers by button in the top row. • Enable/Disable Solo Mode Solo mode allows you to only view specific layers in the Camera view and hide all others.
+To disable a layer, click the layer's Enable/Disable button or press D. •••••••••••••••••••••••••••••••••••• ۲ Enable/Disable Solo Mode Solo mode allows you to only view specific layers in the Camera view and hide all others.
 When solo mode is enabled on one layer, only this layer will be visible.
 If solo mode is enabled on several layers, and only these layers will be visible.
 If solo mode is not enabled on any layer, all enabled layers will be visible.
+You can also use solo mode on sound tracks.
+If solo mode is enabled on any sound tracks, only those sound tracks will play during playback.

-In the top menu, there is a series of locking options.
-Select Animation > Lock > select one of the following: • Lock: Locks the currently selected element. • Unlock: Unlocks the currently selected element. • Lock All: Locks all the elements in the Camera view. • Unlock All: Unlocks all the elements in the Camera view. • Lock All Others: Locks all the elements in the Camera view except the currently selected one.
+Lock: Locks the currently selected element.
+Unlock: Unlocks the currently selected element.
+Lock All: Locks all the elements in the Camera view.
+Unlock All: Unlocks all the elements in the Camera view.
+Lock All Others: Locks all the elements in the Camera view except the currently selected one.
 Toggle Outline Mode / Change Track Colour Each drawing layer has a little colour swatch that has two functionalities: Single-clicking a layer's colour swatch toggles Outline mode on or off.
 Outline mode makes the layer display as nothing but the outlines of its vector shapes in the Camera view, allowing you to see the drawing's shape without it blocking the view of layers behind it.
 Double-clicking the layer's colour swatch opens a colour picker dialog that allows you to change the layer's track colour.
 The track colour displays in the layer's track in the Timeline view, allowing you to give special visibility to specific layers.
 It also determines the colour of the layer's outlines if it's in outline mode.
-Show/Hide Thumbnails Expands the layer to display a thumbnail of the drawing in the current frame, as well as for each drawing in the timeline.
+Y Show/Hide Thumbnails Expands the layer to display a thumbnail of the drawing in the current frame, as well as for each drawing in the timeline.
 NOTE By default, the timeline's zoom level does not allow enough horizontal space to fully display the thumbnails of drawings exposed for one or two frames only.
-To see the thumbnails for drawings with short exposure, you must increase the timeline's zoom level-see Timeline Zoom on page 365.
+To see the thumbnails for drawings with short exposure, you must increase the timeline's zoom level-see Timeline Zoom on page 388.